mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/03-variables-and-values/index.md

 title: Variables and Values
 date: "2015-05-01T22:12:03.284Z"
 description: |
-  We'll begin our study of the TypeScript language with simple variables and functions
+  We will begin our study of the TypeScript language with simple variables and functions.
 course: fundamentals-v3
 order: 3
 ---